shakacode/shakapacker/docs/v6_upgrade.md

 1. **Ensure no nested directories in your `source_entry_path`.** Check if you had any entry point files in child directories of your `source_entry_path`.
 Files for entry points in child directories are not supported by shakacode/shakapacker v6.
 Move those files to the top level, adjusting any imports in those files.

-   The new v6 configuration does not allow nesting, so as to allow placing the entry points at in the root directory of JavaScript.
+   The v6 configuration does not allow nesting, so as to allow placing the entry points at in the root directory of JavaScript.
 You can find this change [here](https://github.com/rails/webpacker/commit/5de0fbc1e16d3db0c93202fb39f5b4d80582c682#diff-7af8667a3e36201db57c02b68dd8651883d7bfc00dc9653661be11cd31feeccdL19).

 1. Update `webpack-dev-server` to the current version, greater than 4.2, updating `package.json`.